 Those little bottles of syrup can be pricey though and it does add up.
 Even the supermarket version comes in around $6.50 for 250 ml.
 That’s fairly steep for something that involves around 30 cents worth of ingredients and less than 15 minutes to make, including the cleanup.

-More importantly to me at the moment though is that I noticed that in addition to the expected sugar and water it included 5 numbered ingredients representing artificial color, flavor, stabilizers and food acids.
+More importantly to me at the moment though is that I noticed that in addition to the expected sugar and water it included 5 numbered ingredients representing artificial colour, flavour, stabilizers and food acids.
 Additives that I actively try to exclude from my diet.

-Knowing that the syrup really only required the sugar and water to create a caramel flavor I set about making my own version and working out the right level of dilution for using the caramel coffee syrup in my cuppa.
-The resulting mix is extremely close in color, consistency and flavor to the version I had been buying but at a fraction of the price and without many additional compounds that aren’t required in the process or my body.
+Knowing that the syrup really only required the sugar and water to create a caramel flavour I set about making my own version and working out the right level of dilution for using the caramel coffee syrup in my cuppa.
+The resulting mix is extremely close in colour, consistency and flavour to the version I had been buying but at a fraction of the price and without any additional compounds that aren’t required in the process, or my body.